arogozhnikov/python3_with_pleasure/README.md

 - keyword-only arguments allows much [simpler creation of 'future-proof APIs'](http://www.asmeurer.com/python3-presentation/slides.html#12)
     - example  `def f(a, b, *, option=True):`
-    - user won't be able to write something like `numpy.unique(arr, True)`, but has to specify name of parameter
+    - user won't be able to write something like `numpy.unique(arr, True)`, but has to specify name of parameter (`return_index=True`)
+    - best mechanism so far that allows keep good combination of reliability and flexibility of APIs
 - `Enum`s are theoreticlly useful, but
     - string-typing is already widely adopted in the python data stack
     - `Enum`s don't seem to interplay with numpy and categorical from pandas